 This guest house located on the top floor of a traditional wooden house taking back to 1901 is perfect for couples or solo travellers.
 Situated in a quiet neighbourhood in North Boulder, this cosy space is within walking distance of various restaurants as well as a coffee shop and a diner that’s open for breakfast!
 The famous Boulder Teahouse, a hand-built gift from Tajikstan is just down the road.

 The kitchen is open for guests to use if they want to save on expenses by preparing their meals.
 A grocery store is nearby with an excellent selection of local, as well as organic produce.
-Getting to and around town is easy and quick as two bus routes take passengers downtown or to the university, but if you’re fit and up for the challenge, you can walk for 10 to 15 minutes to reach the university.
+Getting to and around the city is easy and quick as two bus routes go to Downtown Boulder or to the university.
+But if you’re fit and up for the challenge, you can walk for 10 to 15 minutes to reach the university.

 Hiking and biking trails are nearby and some of the usual guests that will make your day even better are wildlife such as birds, foxes, and deer.